ocaml/dune/doc/dune-files.rst

 display
 -------

-Specify the amount of verbosity of Dune.
+Specify the amount of Dune’s verbosity.

 .. code:: scheme